-I simply couldn't let the summer slip by without featuring my favorite summer drink, the Gin Basil Smash, but this time with a twist.
-I mentioned this drink last year, but for our Drink Of The Week, it's different; it's better—it's RED!
+We simply couldn’t let the summer slip by without featuring our favorite summer drink, the Gin Basil Smash, but this time with a twist.
+We mentioned this drink last year, but for our Drink Of The Week, it’s different; it’s better—it’s RED!

 Gin Red Basil Smash